 An instrumental collective for students with any musical ability who play an instrument to come together and jam as an ensemble.

 Law Club members meet to discuss law-related issues, and employment and educational opportunities in the field of law.
-In addition to club-sponsored speakers and field trips, in May the Law Club hosts "Law Day" featuring a speaker from the Supreme Judicial Court of Massachusetts.
+In addition to club-sponsored speakers and field trips, this club hosts a program for "Law Day" each May addressing a current cutting edge legal issue.